I am single. Can I foster?

 Yes, for prospective foster carers, we look to see that your relationship with your partner is stable.

-I’m going to be the main foster carer – do you need to carry out checks on my partner?
+I’ll be the main foster carer – do you carry out checks on my partner?

 What kind of checks will you carry out on me and my home?